Bachelor of Science in Information Science (BSIS)

 The Bachelor of Science in information science is designed to prepare its graduates for a variety of careers in the information industry, including information architecture, database design and implementation, Web design and implementation, and information consulting, as well as for graduate study.
 The minor in information systems provides students with an understanding of computing, multimedia, electronic information resources, and the Internet that complements the student's major field of study.
 Students concentrate their studies in the junior and senior years.
-To see what our graduates are saying, visit the YouTube video here.
+To see what our graduates are saying, watch the video here.

 To view instructions for application, please refer to the Undergraduate Admissions page.